rwblokzijl/Msc-thesis-EuroToken/thesis.md

 is not a trivial problem in a fully distributed system.

 The primary problem of unsanctioned money creation can be split into 2 different problems.
-First, for any transaction to be valid the payer has to have received the funds in the past.
+First, for any transaction to be valid, the payer has to prove that they received these funds in the past.
 And second, they have not already spent the money.

 The first of these is relatively easy to solve.
 To do this all transactions received in the past can be digitally "signed" by the sender.
 The signature of the sender on the transaction proves the transfer of funds from one party to another.
 When receiving funds, the transaction can be trusted by verifying that the sender has received the money in the past from someone else.
-This way every transaction can be recursively validated back to their creation point.
+This way every transaction can be recursively validated back to their original creation point.

-The second problem is famously called the "double spending problem" and requires some trade-offs to solve.
+The second problem is infamously known as the "double spending problem" and requires some trade-offs to solve.
 The goal is to construct a way to prove that for any given transaction, the balance of that transaction has not previously been spend by that user.
-In the first problem a transaction can be rejected if not enough information is available to verify the fund availability.
-In the second the goal is to prove the non-existence of a transaction.
+In the first problem the validity of the funds can be proven by a couple signatures.
+In the double-spending problem the goal is instead to prove the non-existence of a signed transaction.

 Solving the double spending problem without a centralised party like a bank that keeps track of all historic transactions is a difficult task.
 Blockchain based systems have had some success.
 The most well known distributed ledger technologies are Ethereum [@Ethereum:whitepaper] and Bitcoin [@Bitcoin:whitepaper].
 We will refer to these as single blockchain networks.
-Both of these networks maintain a single blockchain of transactions which gives transactions a total order.
+Both of these networks maintain a single ledger of transactions structured in a blockchaing, which gives transactions a total ordering.

 Blockchain bases DLTs group all transactions into blocks, which are in turn organised in a linked list where every block refers to the block before it.